English grammar - Too and enough

 Meaning

-1. We use too to mean more than sufficient or more/less than necessary.
+1. Too is used to mean more than sufficient or more/less than necessary.

 • It's too late to stop him.